pjnalls/unsweet.js/README.md

 You'll notice in my example that I'm using JavaScript to bootstrap the user interface.
 This is to simply show what JavaScript alone can accomplish.
 I essentially want to explore "sugarless-yet-decadent" Unsweet.js programming and its purpose as it develops.

-"Going *sugarless*" (or "developing apps with a *plain* set of tools") may sound undesirable, but I think there are great benefits for doing so.
+"Going *sugarless*" (or "developing apps with the bare-minimum, *plain* set of tools") may sound very impractical and maybe even ridiculous to some, but I think there are great benefits for doing so.
 I speak for myself by stating that it allows me to appreciate Node.js dependencies much more as a developer.
 More importantly, it shows me not just the how but the *why* for certain code that I write works as an *engineer*.

 **Like Unsweet.js?
 Give my repo a star⭐.**